nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/howto-execute-ui-functions.md

 ### Navigating to the New Document

-If we need to navigate to the new copy, then we need to add `window.location.href = this.urlFor('browse', result.path);` line.
+If we need to navigate to the new copy, then we need to add a `window.location.href = this.urlFor('browse', result.path);` line.
 However, it implies that the notification message won't be seen as it will appear between the moment when the user clicks and when the new document will be opened.
 That's why using `nuxeo-dialog` element would provide a better user experience in this case.

 ### Opening a Dialog